robinrodricks/FluentListView/README.md

 Ease of use
 ---------------------------------------------------------

-**The** major goal of an FluentListView is to make your life easier.
-All common ListView tasks should be easier – or at least no more difficult – with an FluentListView.
+**The** major goal of a FluentListView is to make your life easier.
+All common ListView tasks should be easier – or at least no more difficult – with a FluentListView.
 For the investment of configuration the Columns, you receive a great deal of convenience and value added functions.

 See [Getting Started](gettingStarted.html#getting-started-label) for an introduction to the basics.

 Automatically create the ListView from model objects
 -------------------------------------------------------------------------------------------------------------------------------------------

 The major way in which the FluentListView makes your life easier is by being able to automatically build the ListView from a collection of model objects.
-Once the columns are defined, an FluentListView is able to build the rows of the ListView without any other help.
+Once the columns are defined, a FluentListView is able to build the rows of the ListView without any other help.
 It only takes a single method call: SetObjects().

 Automatic grouping
 -----------------------------------------------------------------------